ja-css/secret/RasPi disk LUKS encr.md

 time dd bs=4k count=XXXXX if=/dev/mapper/sdcard | sha1sum
 ```

-In addition to the checksum check, we check the the filesystem of the LUKS volume:
+In addition to the checksum check, we check the filesystem of the LUKS volume:

 ```
 e2fsck -f /dev/mapper/sdcard